peele/plantuml-preview/README.md

 - `Zoom To Fit`: The initial setting for new preview panes, default = true

 ## Possible Future Improvements
-- Scaled zooming
-- Copy preview image from pane
+- Copy diagram from pane
+  - `Clipboard.writeImage` looks like it is currently not supported in the atom api
+  - The Electron api has it listed, maybe support will be added in a future update